DavCode46/DavidMenendezBlanco/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Web Application Development.
+- 🎓 &nbsp; Studying Web Development.

 - 🌱 &nbsp; Learning about clean code, system architecture and cloud technologies.